Sam Costa: Life and career

 On Radio Luxembourg in the early 1960s, he hosted an hour-long show sponsored by Guards Cigarettes.
 Along with Kenneth Horne, Costa also appeared in an episode of The Men from the Ministry which co-starred Richard Murdoch.
 While he generally disliked TV work, Costa did appear on several Juke Box Jury shows.
-In 1964 he linked a musical short film, Just for You which featured some prominent “pop” bands of the day, including The Applejacks and Freddie and the Dreamers.
+In 1964, he linked a musical short film, Just for You which featured some prominent "pop" bands of the day, including The Applejacks and Freddie and the Dreamers.
 Costa was also a regular on David Frost's Frost on Sunday in 1970.

 He married Esther Comer in 1938; they were married for over 40 years.
+He was the great-uncle of the radio presenter Andy Jacobs.

 Sam Costa died in London in 1981.